dmitriy-philimonov/elfremapper/README.md

 2. /proc filesystem is needed
 3. Support is provided only for Linux systems (tested for kernels >= 5.4, GCC 10.3.0)
 4. The default symbol resolution stops working for "perf" with unstripped ELF files.
 The workaround is to use perf JIT API (see below)

+# Build options

+The library could be built in two ways:
+* With published API (default): a user must call the API manually from his application.
+* Without API (using cmake option `MAKE_LD_PRELOAD_LIBRARY`): as it stands, the functionality is called automatically during the library load, and the main usage is via `LD_PRELOAD` or an application may just link against the library and doesn't do anything else.

+The second option might be convenient for the testing/benchmarking purposes, e.g. you want to try the library with your application and you don't want to recompile it.

 # Maintenance